SamStudio8/reticulatus/README.md

 from everything else.
 Set `j` to the highest number of processes that you can fill with snakes before your computer falls over.
+You should specify `--use-conda` and `--use-singularity` to activate the requisite environments for reticulatus to work properly.
+You will also need to bind the working directory to the container as below.

-#### Simple
+#### Simple (example)

 ```
-snakemake -j <available_threads> --reason
+snakemake -j <available_threads> --reason --use-conda --use-singularity --singularity-args '-B /data/sam-projects/reticulatus-testing/:/data/sam-projects/reticulatus-testing/ -B /path/to/reads/dir/:/path/to/reads/dir/'
 ```

+Replace the paths with the location of your reticulatus directory, and your reads.

 #### Advanced (GPU)

-Additionally you **must** specify `--use-singularity` to use containers **and** provide suitable `--singularity-args` to use the GPU and bind directories.
+Additionally you **must** provide suitable `--singularity-args` to use the GPU and bind directories.
 You must bind the directory into which you have cloned reticulatus, as well as any other directories that contain your reads.
 Set the `dir_inside` and `dir_outside` keys to the same path to ensure the file paths inside the container, match those on the outside of the container.

 *e.g.*
 ```